 You wake up to see a beautiful, sunny morning and consider going for a pleasant, stress-relieving run.
-You limber up and contemplate the mileage you’re about to undertake before you feel a pulling sensation in your shin muscle.
+You limber up and contemplate the mileage you’re about to undertake before you feel shin pain.
 This soon turns into pain every time your foot hits the ground and doesn’t seem to want to go away.
-If this happens repeatedly during medium-to-high impact excercise, it’s only natural to be concrened.
+If this happens repeatedly during medium-to-high impact exercise, it’s only natural to be concerned.
 You start to Google, and your pain starts to sound like Medial Tibial Stress Syndrome.

 What is this it?
 Will it go away soon so I that you can continue running?
 We aim to answer these questions in this blog.

 Shin Splints, otherwise known as Medial Tibial Stress Syndrome, is an exercise-induced injury.
 Pain typically occurs during movement that requires excessive force of the foot dorsiflexors (the muscles that bring your toes up towards your knee) (1).
 It is a very common issue, which is present in 4% to 19% of athletic populations (2).
 It isn’t a serious condition and will often improve after seeing a competent manual therapist.

 Medial Tibial Stress Syndrome primarily occurs due to the body not being used to the load being applied to it.
 Below are other risk factors:

 - Navicular drop (dropped arch)